-The first two cases are the same except for mutability.
+The first two cases are the same as each other except that the second implements mutability.
 The first case states that if you have a &T, and T implements Deref to some type U, you can get a &U transparently.
 The second case states that the same deref coercion happens for mutable references.

 The third case is trickier: Rust will also coerce a mutable reference to an immutable one.
 But the reverse is not possible: immutable references will never coerce to mutable references.
 Because of the borrowing rules, if you have a mutable reference, that mutable reference must be the only reference to that data (otherwise, the program wouldn't compile).
 Converting one mutable reference to one immutable reference will never break the borrowing rules.
-Converting an immutable reference to a mutable reference would require that there is only one immutable reference to that data, and the borrowing rules don't guarantee that.
-Therefore, Rust can't make the assumption that converting an immutable reference to a mutable reference is possible.
+Converting an immutable reference to a mutable reference would require that the initial immutable reference is the only immutable reference to that data, but the borrowing rules don't guarantee that.
+Therefore, Rust can't make the assumption that converting an immutable reference is possible.